TrustGen/trustgen_docs/docs/data_crafter.md

 - **Support for Multiple Model Services**

 #### Usage
-For detailed instructions on using the model service, refer to the [generation documentation](generation.md).
+For detailed instructions on using the model service, refer to the [ModelService documentation](Evaluation.md).

 ## Conclusion
 Data Crafter provides a comprehensive, flexible framework for intelligent data generation, combining web search, section-specific dataset generation, and model-based generation to create high-quality, diverse datasets for various research and application needs.